 The next year I designed and constructed microprocessor-based fully automated hearing tester for a biomedical instrument course.

-be run by the layman.
+run by the layman.
 No audiologist was required.
-The system generated
+The system generated a series

-a series of calibrated test tones over a range of frequencies and dB power
+of calibrated test tones over a range of frequencies and dB power levels,

-levels, and the patients simply pushed a button each time they could hear
+and the patients simply pushed a button each time they could hear a tone

-a tone in their headphones.
+in their headphones.
 The system printed a final hardcopy audiogram.
+It was

-the waveform collected by the analog-to-digital converter using real-time
+by the analog-to-digital converter using real-time Digital Signal Processing

 During my last 2 years in college I designed and constructed a working microprocessor-based Visual Evoked Potential (VEP) measurement system which can be used to objectively measure visual acuity in infants, as well aid in the early diagnosis of multiple sclerosis.
 I worked under Dr. Elwin Marg, who was a professor at U.C.
 Berkeley's School of Optometry.
 My device displayed a set of repetitive visual stimulus patterns on a TV screen, and time-averaged the patient's EEG.
 Any part of the EEG that was not related to the visual stimulus averaged out to zero, leaving behind a characteristic waveform that corresponds to the visual signal being conducted from the retina down the optic nerve to the visual cortex.

 This method can determine how well infants can see to within 1 diopter.